Skip to main content

 16. Will the ombuds participate in formal meetings?

-17. How is the ombuds unique and different than other resources at CERF?
+17. How is the ombuds unique and different from other resources at CERF?

 18. Are there some things that will not be kept confidential?